mcary/cookie-cutter/README.md

 ## Overview

-While inspired by [Twelve Factor](12factor.net) and Docker, it is built mainly on the classic chroot technology, so by comparision, Cookie-Cutter:
+While inspired by [Twelve Factor](12factor.net) and Docker, it was built mainly on the classic chroot technology.
+Since then, some Linux namespace isolation has been added.
+Compared to Docker, Cookie-Cutter:

 * Works on 32-bit machines where small applications can run with a smaller memory footprint
 * Does not require a daemon to run in the background
 * Allows standard tools to build, manipulate, and backup filesystems
-* Provides less resource isolation for networking, users, and IPC [1]
+* Provides less resource isolation for networking and users [1]

 While Cookie-Cutter does provide some security benefits for applications (assuming they run as non-root users), the main motivation is to allow an